-Welcome to our website The 2014 World Champions
+Welcome to our website, The current World Champions

 The South African Team were crowned WORLD CHAMPIONS at the resent WFTF World Championships held in New Zealand.
 The also brought back the Individual World Champion, Ladies World Champion as well as 2nd and 3rd places, Junior World Champion as well as a 2nd place.